Kevin Locke (musician): Career

+Locke learned the hoop dance, which had nearly died out, from Arlo Good Bear, a Mandan Hidatsa Indian from North Dakota.
 From 1978, he traveled to more than 90 countries to perform and continued to perform, such as in September 2014 and most recently in March 2016.
 His performances usually consisted of flute playing, singing Lakota songs (some in English), and demonstrations of the Sioux hoop dance, using 28 wooden hoops.
 Of his presentations, Locke has said "I see myself strictly as a preservationist....
 I base my repertoire on the old songs.
 I try to show younger people what was there, and maybe some of the younger people will pick up from there and compose new music."

-Locke served as cultural ambassador for the United States Information Service beginning in 1980, was a delegate to the 1992 Earth Summit in Brazil and was a featured performer and speaker at the 1996 United Nations Habitat II Conference in Turkey.
-He recorded twelve albums beginning in 1982, and was an active member of the Baháʼí Faith.
+His international performances of recent included Malaysia Rainforest Festival (2018), 9th International Sefika Kutluer Festival: East Meets West in Ankara Turkey (2018), Arte Dule Indigenous Festival in Panama City, Panama (2019) and public concerts in Winterthur and Nonam Museum in Zurich, Switzerland (2020).

 In 1990, he received a National Heritage Fellowship from the National Endowment for the Arts, the highest award granted to such traditional artists.
-In 2009 he won the $100,000 Bush Foundation Enduring Vision Award.
+In 2009 he won the Bush Foundation Enduring Vision Award.
+In 2020 he received the news of being awarded the United States Artist Fellowship.

 In April 2006 he performed with Joanne Shenandoah in the photography exhibition "Sacred Legacy: Edward S. Curtis and the North American Indian" at Cemal Resit Rey Concert Hall and MEB Sura Concert Hall in Istanbul.

 Locke was frequently cited as an ambassador of Native American culture to the United States and the world.
 He was also active on the board of directors of the Lakota Language Consortium, a non-profit organization working towards the Lakota language revitalization.
-He was also on the advisory board of the World Flute Society.
+He was also on the advisory board of the World Flute Society and the Founding President and Creative Director of the Patricia Locke Foundation.